 If you relocate before or during the final exam period you may appeal to take your exam in absentia at an institution in your new location with an approved proctor.
-In addition to following the appeal procedures for make-up exams, you must include on the appeal form the name, title, business address, and business telephone number of the person who will proctor your exam.
+In addition to following the appeal procedures for make-up exams, you must include on the appeal form the name, title, business address, business website, and business telephone number of the person who will proctor your exam.

 An exam conflict occurs when a student has two exams or a class meeting and an exam scheduled for the same day and time.
 If the conflict involves two exams, the student will take both exams on the same day: one with the class and the second exam at a different time that day as scheduled by Academic Services.

 If an exam conflicts with a class meeting, the student will attend the class.
 Academic Services will reschedule the exam at a different time that same day.

 Students should complete the exam conflict form and submit it to Academic Services no later than two weeks before the conflict date.

 Absences for religious reasons

 You may request that an exam be rescheduled without penalty if your exam is scheduled on a day of religious observance for you.
 Speak with your instructor no later than two weeks before the exam date to reschedule the exam.

 Students who have a religious obligation that conflicts with a final exam must submit a completed make-up final examination form to Academic Services by the deadline indicated on the form.
 The make-up final exam appeal fee is waived for students with religious conflicts.
 However, students must include documentation from an appropriate religious or spiritual leader confirming the conflict with their appeal.
 Exams are rescheduled for the same day as the make-up exams in the same term.
 Students who also have religious conflicts with the scheduled make-up date should indicate this in their appeal statement.
 Accommodations are not possible if the conflict is reported after the exam.